TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 Sensor data is processed on the TFUNIPAYLOAD01 module using Arduino-compatible firmware.
 The microcontroller encodes the measurements into MAVLink Tunnel packets, which are:

 The TF-ATMON system is designed to receive and process such sensor data in the form of MAVLink Tunnel messages.
-That enabling the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
+This enables the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
 This allows users to quickly gain insight into the measured environment without requiring any sensor-specific firmware changes in PX4 or ArduPilot.

 Integration Workflow